 Home NEET Botany MCQs NEET Zoology MCQs NEET Syllabus

-Biotechnology and its Applications: Class-XII
+Biotechnology and its Applications MCQs

 Match the terms in List-I related to ethical and traditional knowledge with their definitions in List-II: